karunya30/GOSH-FHIRworks2020-Letter-AutoCreator/README.md

 Then open another command line and direct your way to the mysite directory(../GOSH-FHIRworks2020-Karunya-Selvaratnam/mysite/) Run the command 'python manage.py runserver 7000' (preferrably 'py -3.7 manage.py runserver 7000')

+## Secret Key
+In the settings.py file, line 23, in both myapi and mysite, uncomment the line and store django secret key in that variable.

 #### IMPORTANT:
 Make sure that myapi is on port 8000 and mysite is on a different port